 - 2 cloves garlic, grated with a Microplane or very finely minced

 - 1 teaspoon EACH: sea salt and pepper

 - 1 cup crumbled feta cheese, divided

 - ½ red onion, sliced

 - Cherry tomatoes and fresh basil or parsley, to serve

 - Preheat your oven to 375 degrees.
 Place the quinoa in a medium-sized pot and add 3 cups of water.
 Bring it to a boil then reduce the heat to low, cover the pot, and let it simmer for 18-20 minutes, or until the quinoa is soft and the water has been absorbed.1 ½ cups quinoa

 - While the quinoa is cooking, prepare the rest of the casserole.
 Add the sun-dried tomato pesto, artichokes, olives, sun-dried tomatoes, Italian seasoning, garlic, salt, and pepper to a 9×13 casserole dish and mix them together.
-When the quinoa has finished cooking, add it to the casserole dish along with half of the mozzarella and half of the feta cheese and mix everything until it is well combined.¼ cup EACH: sun-dried tomato pesto, chopped artichoke hearts (from a can), and chopped kalamata olives, 2 tablespoons chopped sun-dried tomatoes, 1 tablespoon Italian seasoning, 2 cloves garlic, 1 teaspoon EACH: sea salt and fresh cracked pepper, 1 cup grated mozzarella, 1 cup crumbled feta cheese
+When the quinoa has finished cooking, add it to the casserole dish along with half of the mozzarella and half of the feta cheese and mix everything until it is well combined.¼ cup EACH: sun-dried tomato pesto, chopped artichoke hearts (from a can), and chopped kalamata olives, 2 tablespoons chopped sun-dried tomatoes, 1 tablespoon Italian seasoning, 2 cloves garlic, 1 teaspoon EACH: sea salt and pepper, 1 cup grated mozzarella, 1 cup crumbled feta cheese

 - Press the quinoa down lightly in the casserole dish and top with the bell peppers, onion, and remaining cheese.2 bell peppers, ½ red onion